percywarapudi/shifttech/README.md

     To start the application execute the following using the options

     Step 1: Update properties file<br/>
-    Please edit(add your own banned countrie) the application.properties file on the root folder and move it to {basePath}/shifttech-assessment/target folder.
+    Please edit the application.properties file (add your own banned countries) on the root folder and move it to {basePath}/shifttech-assessment/target folder.
 If you don't perform this stem.
     A default properties files will be used it has the following banned countries(NG,SD,IR,SS)